Last updated 5 June 2019

 - a Remuneration Committee to review the performance of the Executive Directors, the Chairman and the executive team, and make recommendations to the Board on matters relating to their remuneration and terms of service; and

-- a Nomination Committee to lead the process for Board appointments.
+- a Nomination Committee to review regularly the composition and succession planning of the Board, and to lead the process of Board appointments.

 The Board has an agenda of regular business, financial and operational matters for discussion, as well as a review of each committee’s area of work.
 The Board is ultimately responsible for making any key strategic or business decisions.
 Members of the executive team may be invited to attend meetings of the Board in order to facilitate those governance processes; in other instances, the executive team is represented by the Chief Executive Officer, who communicates all their relevant views and information.
 The Board has adopted terms of reference that set out which matters are specifically reserved for its decision and cannot be delegated to any committees.